compsci-adl/cms/README.md

 Then create a secure secret and include in the `.env` under PAYLOAD_SECRET.

-Finally, run
+Finally, navigate to the `payload-cms` directory and to start an instance of payload run:
 ```
 pnpm dev
 ```

-to start an instance of payload.

 ## User
 The root user is seeded into database upon first load with the credentials: